-With regard to the main business areas, I would like to highlight the following:
+Regarding the main business areas, I would like to underscore the following: